Now, Follow Me

 Now, Follow Me (Korean: 이젠 날 따라와) is a South Korean reality show program on tvN STORY and tvN simultaneously.

-It is airing on both tvN STORY and tvN starting from September 23, 2022.
-It is broadcast on Saturdays at 20:20 (KST).
+It aired on both tvN STORY and tvN starting from September 23, 2022 on Saturdays at 20:20 (KST).

 Synopsis

-Four pairs of fathers and children who used to appear on "Dad!
-Where Are We Going?" and “The Return of Superman”, had come back together after some years and go on various trips together.
-However, this time, rather than the fathers who will be bring the children to various places, it will be the kids turn.
-The 4 kids will be in charge of planning and bringing their fathers for the whole trip together.
+Four pairs of fathers and children who used to appear on Dad!
+Where Are We Going? and The Return of Superman, had come back together after some years and go on various trips together.
+However, this time, rather than the fathers who will be bring the children to various places, it will be the kids' turn.
+The four kids will be in charge of planning and bringing their fathers for the whole trip together.